 - Limited data assignment during project creation.

-- Does not give attachment option for files when creating a new card.
+- Does not give an attachment option for files when creating a new card.

 - YouTracker offers a free trial and multiple pricing plans starting from $20.

-However, its issue tracking and workflow management feature set is one of its most prominent feats including issue logging, viewing, automation, customization with Kanban boards.
+However, its issue tracking and workflow management feature set are one of its most prominent feats including issue logging, viewing, automation, customization with Kanban boards.

-- Views for unresolved issues with filter by issue severity, due date and category.
+- Views for unresolved issues filter by issue severity, due date, and category.